 And that’s why she also called me her Stormcloud.
 I could be fierce in my off moods.
 They came and went quickly and could be completely unjustified (obviously not the case with soggy cereal, that stuff is heinous and completely worthy of my wrath).

-And thus my childhood continued, me mercurial and my life uneventful.
+And thus my childhood continued, me mercurial and my life good, quiet and uneventful.

 At some point I noticed that there were at least two of me.
-Sometimes I felt like a completely different person.
+There were times I felt like a completely different person.
+I felt wrong things with absolutely no justification.
 I remember starting to wonder what was wrong with me.

-By the time I was 11, I’d heard of this movie called Sybil.
+By the time I was 11, I’d heard of the movie Sybil.
 I’d never seen it but I knew what it was about.
 There really were people who had different personalities living inside them.
 Was this what I was?

-I distinctly remember 2 different kind of Beckys (what I went by as a teenager but I don’t answer to it anymore, so unless you’re my immediate family don’t even try it).
+I distinctly remember 2 different kind of Beckys.
 I remember making my family laugh, being silly, singing and dancing, being happy and active, sweet and loving, kind of the center of attention when I was at home.

 And then there was this other Becky.
 The one who was angry.
 Who was quiet and watchful.
 The one who never wanted to get out of bed.
-Who hated talking to people and didn’t need friends.
-Who wrote hate for myself in the margins of my bible.
+Who hated talking to people and thought friends were for the weak.
+Who wrote letters of hate for myself in the margins of my Bible during family scripture study time.
 I felt evil and wrong when I was this Becky.

 During my teenage years I had episodes of severe depression.
-I attempted suicide 5 times I can remember between 11 and 16. [see little inner horror stories for more] Luckily I was naïve and really had no idea what it took to kill a person.
-I never achieved much damage and I was never caught.
+I attempted suicide 5 times between age 11 and 16.
+Luckily I never achieved much damage and was never caught.

 I became very good (I think) at hiding the depression and the “Bad Becky”.
 I kept all that shame, self hate, anger, and depression hidden behind a smile.
 I faked my way through my teenage years.
 I pretended to be Good Becky even when I wasn’t.
 If my parents didn’t buy my act, they never said anything, so even then my deception was effective.

 But it was painful.
 The more I pretended to be happy when I wasn’t the more I hated myself and was convinced I was broken.
+I had no cause for the hate and every reason to be happy.
+How terrible a person was I to be so hateful when I had no reason.
 The more broken I was, the less I deserved to be loved.
 I hated who I was so I became Bad Becky almost all the time.

 Then we moved.
 Somewhere new.
 Somewhere sunnier.